Amazon Prime Day 2021 deals: Best smart home devices | ZDNet

 33% off

-- The Roomba 692 is a great way to begin cleaning your home smarter.
+The Roomba 692 is the perfect way to keep your smart home squeaky clean.
 Just schedule it to clean up daily dirt, dust, and debris with the iRobot HOME app or your voice assistant.

-- 3 Stage Cleaning system & Dual Multi-Surface brushes grab dirt from carpets & hard floors; an Edge-Sweeping brush takes care of corners & edges.

-- Learns your cleaning habits to offer up personalized schedules, while Google Assistant & Alexa allow you to start cleaning with just the sound of your voice.

-- Dirt Detect Sensors alert your robot about dirtier areas of your home, like high-traffic spots, & cleans them more thoroughly.

-- Auto-Adjust Cleaning Head automatically adapts its height to effectively clean carpets & hard floors.

-- It runs for up to 90 minutes before automatically docking & recharging.
+It runs for up to 90 minutes before automatically docking and recharging.$199 at Apple

 All-new Echo Show 8 (2nd Gen, 2021 release)